New Zealand PhD programmes are research only - they have no coursework component.

 - Off-Campus request (including travel and relocation)

-All changes are made via the change of research details form (PDF)
+All changes are made via the Change of Research Details form:

 Travel overseas during the PhD